 As a health hazard, corrosive substances cause destruction of, or alterations in, living tissue by chemical action at the site of contact.
 Major classes of corrosive substances include strong acids (e.g., sulfuric, nitric, hydrochloric, and hydrofluoric acids), strong bases (sodium hydroxide, potassium hydroxide, and ammonium hydroxide), dehydrating agents (sulfuric acid, sodium hydroxide, phosphorus pentoxide, and calcium oxide), and oxidizing agents (hydrogen peroxide, chlorine, and bromine).
 Symptoms of exposure for inhalation include a burning sensation, coughing, wheezing, laryngitis, shortness of breath, nausea, and vomiting.
 For eyes, symptoms include pain, blood shot eyes, tearing, and blurring of vision.
 For skin, symptoms may include reddening, pain, inflammation, bleeding, blistering and burns.
-As a physical hazard, corrosive substances may corrode materials they come in contact with and may be highly reactive with other substances.
-It is important to review information regarding materials they corrode, and their reactivity with other substances, as well as information on health effects.
+As a physical hazard, corrosive substances may corrode materials they come in contact with and may be highly reactive with other substances, as well as information on health effects.